If you forget to put away your Hina dolls, your marriage will be delayed

 Verity:

 Possessed dolls are mentioned also in the superstition of photographic possession.
-Such superstitions aren't restricted to hina dolls, and not restricted to Japan, especially animated dolls such as puppets and those used by ventriloquists.
+Such superstitions aren't restricted to hina dolls, and not restricted to Japan.

 Why do people believe that dolls can be possessed?
 The answer is really very simple.